behnazkhoshnood/tadig-restaurant/README.md

 - In some emulated divices, the right to left scroll appears.
 In most of them after reloading the page the scroll disapears and the whole page is shown again.

+- Sometimes the browser won't open and I should reload the page to see the website.

 ## **Deployment**

 Following steps has been taken to deploy Tadig restaurant website on GitHub pages;